cyclades1/Calculator-interpreter/README.md

 # Claculator-interpreter
- It is a basic interpreter made using python to calculate mathematical expressions.
+ It is a basic interpreter, which is made using python, to calculate mathematical expressions.